lakal3/VGE/readme.md

 Now VGE has all the basic elements to make Vulkan based 3D programs using Go.
 The examples give a quite nice overview of the existing features in VGE.

-Features not marked as preview or experimental should be considered fairly stable and breaking API changes will happen only if really necessary.
+Features not marked as preview or experimental should be considered fairly stable.
+However, breaking API changes are still likely need to support new features.

+If you like to use VGE for more serious work, I recommend that you make own fork of project.

 **Note that the number of different devices VGE has been tested on is limited and Vulkan drivers have bugs and inconsistencies.
 Please report any device incompatibilities you find.**